-- Launch a comprehensive student support center that provides full-spectrum conciergelevel support from the point of application to career placement with a special focus on first-generation students. - Enhance bridge programs for underrepresented students that couple pre-enrollment services with mentoring throughout the freshman and sophomore years.

-- Implement an African American male leadership initiative that doubles the number of African American men in the student body and closes achievement gaps. - Double the number of Hispanic and Latinx students on campus, with a concerted focus on serving the needs of students from East Tennessee. - Implement the results from an external assessment of the institution's decentralized budget model as well as business practices and operations, with a focus on customer service and efficiency. - Launch a comprehensive review of university peers to develop an updated cohort of realistic and aspirational peers that will drive planning, budgeting, and marketing efforts across the campus. - Implement a coordinated process of academic department chair development and regular training. - · Explore and obtain membership in the Association of Public & Land-Grant Universities. - Complete the following capital improvements: - a.
+- Launch a comprehensive student support center that provides full spectrum concierge level support from the point of application to career placement with a special focus on first generation students. - Enhance bridge programs for underrepresented students that couple pre-enrollment services with mentoring throughout the freshman and sophomore years. - Implement an African American male leadership initiative that doubles the number of African American men in the student body and closes achievement gaps. - Double the number of Hispanic and Latinx students on campus, with a concerted focus on serving the needs of students from East Tennessee. - Implement the results from an external assessment of the institutions decentralized budget model as well as business practices and operations, with a focus on customer service and efficiency. - Launch a comprehensive review of university peers to develop an updated cohort of realistic and aspirational peers that will drive planning, budgeting, and marketing efforts across the campus. - Complete the following capital improvements: - a.
 Brown Hall renovation (Phase I) - b.
 Academic building construction - c.
 College of Business and Technology addition - d.
 Dedicated marching band space - e.
 Football stadium expansion - f.
 ETSU Health facility on the Innovation Campus - g.
-Lamb Hall renovation - h.
-Planning process for Warf Pickel renovations

-- Complete strategic facilities master plan. - Create innovative programs in each of the following areas: - a.
-Health Sciences - b.
+Complete Lamb Hall renovation - h.
+Commence planning process for Warf Pickle renovations - Complete strategic facilities master plan. - Create innovative programs in each of the following areas: - a.
+Health sciences - b.
 Business and Technology - c.
-Arts and Sciences - Expand presence in downtown Kingsport and open a new off-campus location in one of the state's large metropolitan areas. - Improve Valleybrook campus such that it is a fully equipped center to promote innovation in key research and educational areas. - Create Center for Community Engagement in conjunction with the QEP and expand the number of experiential learning opportunities for students. - Implement a faculty-driven process of general education renewal that ensures every graduate of ETSU is prepared for lifelong learning and professional success. - Ensure the university is leveraging the historical relationships with the military to provide pathways for military veterans, dependents, ROTC Cadets, and active duty servicemembers serving around the world to obtain a college credential. - Provide targeted investments in the facilities that support athletics and the Center of Excellence for Sport Science and Coach Education.
+Arts and Sciences - Expand presence in downtown Kingsport and open a new off-campus location in one of the state's large metropolitan areas.

+- Improve Valleybrook campus such that it is a fully equipped center to promote innovation in key research and educational areas - Create Center for Community Engagement in conjunction with the QEP and expand the number of experiential learning opportunities for students. - Implement a faculty driven process of general education renewal that ensures every graduate of ETSU is prepared for life-long learning and professional success. - Ensure the university is leveraging the historical relationships with the military to provide pathways for military veterans, dependents, ROTC Cadets, and active duty servicemembers serving around the world, to obtain a college credential.